AnhellO/DAS_Sistemas/Ene-Jun-2019/Practicas/2do Parcial/Practica 1/SPECS.md

 ### 1.- Counting vowels

 ### Challenge
-* Simple task, count the number of vowels in the current file, and output the counting results with the following format:
+* Simple task, count the number of vowels on the current file (yes, this Markdown file you are reading right now :smiley:), and output the results using the following format:

 ```
 A: 10